- Only Largemouth, Smallmouth and Kentucky Spotted bass qualify.

-- In the event of a tournament cancellation due to adverse conditions, all contest-ants that show up receive 10 show points.
+- In the event of a tournament cancellation due to adverse conditions, all contestants that show up receive 10 show points.

-- Big bass will break fish point stringer ties, and “heavy stringer” will break big bass ties
+- Big bass will break fish point stringer ties, and “heavy stringer” will break big bass ties.

 - In case of an identical stringer, both fishermen will receive the same finish points.

-LATE PENALTY (rev. 02/09)
+LATE PENALTY (rev 02/09)

-- ?
-Grace Period: At five minutes past the published tournament end time you are considered to be late for weigh in
+- Grace Period.
+At five minutes past the published tournament end time you are considered to be late for weigh in.

 - With a full card you will only receive 10 show points if you are more than 13 minutes late to weigh in.

-- It has been decided by majority vote that once the tournament schedule and de-tail has been published it cannot be changed for the season.
+- It has been decided by majority vote that once the tournament schedule and detail has been published it cannot be changed for the season.